Fantasy NASCAR Similar Track Guide

 1.5 Mile High Tire Wear Intermediate Track

-Atlanta, Darlington and Auto Club
+Darlington and Chicagoland

 Charlotte, Kansas, Texas and Las Vegas